|

 psychological transition happens much more slowly because instead of

-becoming a new person as fast as you change outwardly, you actually
+becoming a changed individual as fast as a child can change outwardly,

 waiting for the next one to appear.